faraz9993/All_EIC_DevOps_Training/Day_22_Task.md

 ```
 ![alt text](images/Day_22_Images/Image_13)

 ### Next, I did the configuration of the Alert Manager.
-For that, first of all, I downloaded the package of alert maneger on my instance from the website using the belwo command:
+For that, first of all, I downloaded the package of alert maneger on my instance from the official website using the below command:

 ```
 wget https://github.com/prometheus/alertmanager/releases/download/v0.27.0/alertmanager-0.27.0.linux-amd64.tar.gz
 ```
-### Then I untared the package using below command:
+### Then, I untared the package using below command:
 ```
 tar -xvf 'alertmanager-0.27.0.linux-amd64.tar.gz'
 ```